The number of units required to achieve a desired GRP level in a market.

-Any OOH display that can change its advertising content using digital technology.
+Any OOH display that can change its advertising content using addressable screen technology.

 Digital Place-Based Media

-OOH screens that change advertising content using digital technology and excluding digital billboards.
-Digital place-based media can include static messages or full motion video with an audio track.
+Addressable OOH screens that change advertising content remotely, excluding roadside digital OOH media such as billboards and bus shelters.
+Digital place-based media includes a broad range of content including static messages and full motion video with an audio track.